Resources for Survivors, Friends, Family

 Using the Legal System:

-Protective Orders in Virginia: A pamphlet that thoroughly and plainly describes Virginia’s Protective Order process.
-Also includes information about Protective Orders for teen dating violence, and guidance for the Lesbian/Gay/Bi-Sexual/Transgender (LGBT) Community.
+Protective Orders in Virginia: A booklet that thoroughly and plainly describes Virginia’s Protective Order process.
+Also includes information about Protective Orders for teen dating violence, and guidance for the Lesbian/Gay/Bi-Sexual/Transgender (LGBT) Community. (revised 2022)

 I-CAN!
 Virginia’s Online Forms Completion System for Protective Orders.
 This website helps to understand and fill out the application for a protective order.
 Information is available in English and Spanish.